-M17 and Binder will begin the Colonel Parker media odyssey with a definitive and award caliber indy feature, which they are planning to premiere at key film festivals in 2018.
+M17 and Binder will begin production on the Colonel Parker career journey in early 2018 after Nash and a soon to be announced acclaimed screenwriter complete the shooting script.
 Tether Inc. founder Stanley Hainsworth (www.tetherinc.com), will serve as a Co-Producer of the film and marketing strategist on the entire project as well.

-Proffer has made an arrangement with his friend, Academy Award and seven-time Emmy nominated filmmaker Joe Berlinger, to co-write the screenplay with Nash and direct the film.
+Proffer has made an arrangement with his friend, Academy Award and seven-time Emmy nominated filmmaker Joe Berlinger, to direct the film.
 Joe's films include the landmark documentaries BROTHER'S KEEPER, the PARADISE LOST Trilogy and METALLICA: SOME KIND OF MONSTER, a film that redefined the rockumentary genre.
 CRUDE about oil pollution in the Amazon Rainforest, won 22 human rights, environmental and film festival awards and UNDER AFRICAN SKIES, about Paul Simon’s seminal album GRACELAND, was nominated for three primetime Emmy awards.

-The M17 team, together with Berlinger and author Alanna Nash, plan to produce the indy feature film, with the unique method of Warren Beatty 'Reds' interview approaches.
+The M17 team, together with Berlinger, Hainsworth and author Alanna Nash, plan to produce the indy feature film to include the unique method of Warren Beatty 'Reds' interview approaches.
 Many folks who can speak to Parker and his ways with Elvis and beyond, are alive, well and eager to share their stories.

 Given the interest in sordid tales today (Scandal/House of Cards), an examination into the life of Col Parker, a classic character, should be on point.